joram/cnc/docs/how_to_2d.md

 ## Make SVG
-use your tool of choice.
+use your tool of choice
 - I've heard inkscape is good
-- using any photo editing tool and then converting to svg (web tool [pngtosvg.com](https://www.pngtosvg.com/))
+- OR: using any photo editing tool and then converting to svg (web tool [pngtosvg.com](https://www.pngtosvg.com/))
+- a 380px square will fit on a alphabet cube.

 ## Make GCODE
 use [jscut.org](http://jscut.org/jscut.html) tool.
+- set 300 DPI
+- cut depth 0.05 to start, go up to 0.1 per layer
+- don't lie about your bit size. it's 3.175 for the default. use calipers if oyu are using a different bit

 ## Setup Machine
 place the block firmly attached to the board